ncatlab/nlab-content/pages/4/8/1/0/184/content.md

 +--{: .query}
 [[Mike Shulman]]: I had not seen this page before it was linked from [[finite category]], but I don't really like "$n$-graph" as a name for these.
 When I see "$n$-graph" I automatically think "$n$-globular set", and I expect the same will be true for many category theorists; I've seen the phrase used that way in print as well.

 [[Eric]]: I really like the generality of this definition.
-Globular sets seem too limited to me, but that is probably due to a less than perfect understanding.
+Globular sets seem too limited to me, e.g. I like to have square 2-cells, but that is probably due to a less than perfect understanding.
 You can see some discussion and references on [Revision 8](http://ncatlab.org/nlab/revision/directed+n-graph/8) of this page.
 If we really decide to limit $n$-graph to globular sets we can certainly change the name.

 =--